luoxh3/bleval/README.md

 **Step 2: Define parameter bounds**

-The `log_marg_lik` function requires lower and upper bounds for the model parameters.
-These bounds ensure that the parameter values remain within their valid ranges during the computation of the marginal likelihood.
+The `log_fmarglik` function requires lower and upper bounds for the model parameters.
+These bounds ensure that the parameter values remain within their valid ranges during the computation of the fully marginal likelihood.

 ```{r}
 lb <- c(rep(-Inf, 2), rep(0, 3), -1)